tztzz/H13/Network Security/Pivoting.md

 Through pivoting it is possible to scan/enumerate/exploit targets in a new subnet or behind a firewall/DMZ from a bastion host (host acts as some kind of proxy).

+Types
+- `Tunneling`  and/or `Proxying`:  Pipe all the traffic over intermediary hosts, more versatile but less stable/hidden
+- `Port Forwarding`: Forward one specific port over an intermediary host to get deeper into the network stable and hidden, but usually only a specific port

 ## Enable pivoting through an established meterpreter session

 ### 0. Prerequisites